tronprotocol/tronbox/FURTHER_INFO.md

 ## Configuration
-To use TronBox, your dApp has to have a file `tronbox.js` in the source root.
-This special files, tells TronBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
+To use TronBox for your dApp, a file named `tronbox.js` should exist in the source root.
+This file tells TronBox how to connect to nodes and event server and passes parameters (such as the default private key).

 This is an example of `tronbox.js`:
 ```javascript
 module.exports = {
   networks: {